 Another factor that can increase the cost of your solar energy system is marketing and sales spending.
 Solar installers spend money trying to attract customers, whether through phone calls, door-to-door salespeople, flyers, or other forms of direct advertising.
 Luckily, this is a cost you can control: by using an online comparison-shopping platform like the EnergySage Solar Marketplace, you can lower the costs your installer would otherwise incur by trying to market to you.

 So how much are your neighbors actually saving over 20 years as a result of installing a solar energy system?
 As you might expect, this depends on where you live – different cities and states have electricity costs charged by your local utility company, different amounts of sunshine, and different local rebates and incentives for going solar.
-For example, homeowners will save about $38,000 on average in Portland when they go solar.
-In Boston, homeowners will save $63,000 on average, and in Los Angeles, homeowners can save a whopping $90,000 over 20 years.
+For example, homeowners will save about $17,000 on average in Portland when they go solar.
+In Boston, homeowners will save about $43,000 on average, and in Los Angeles, homeowners can save a whopping $50,000 over 20 years.

 Your solar panel payback period will also depend on where you live.
-The average U.S. household can break even on their solar energy system in just 7 years, but in many cities that number is even lower – Jersey City, Washington DC, and Boston all have payback periods of six years or less.
+The average U.S. household can break even on their solar energy system in just over 8 years, but in many cities that number is even lower – Jersey City, Washington DC, and Boston all have payback periods of six years or less.
 In order to calculate your own customized instant savings estimate based on your roof and not just your city, try our solar savings and cost calculator.

 Three Tips for Solar Shoppers